weaponsforge/adventofcode/README.md

 ## ✨ adventofcode

-This repository contains solutions and a local development environment for the [Advent of Code](https://adventofcode.com/) event puzzles.
+This repository contains solutions and a local development environment for the [Advent of Code](https://adventofcode.com/) event puzzles using TypeScript/JavaScript.

+The codes are structured in a way that discusses and walks through the solution steps for the AoC quizzes rather than focusing on AoC's competitive programming.

 ### 🎄 Advent of Code Quiz Information